 Why was the Montgomery County Land Bank established?

 The Montgomery County Board of County Commissioners created the Montgomery County Land Reutilization Corporation, also known as the Land Bank, at the recommendation of the County Treasurer, in accordance with Section 1724 of the Ohio Revised Code.
 The organization is the County’s response to the housing crisis and the growing number of tax foreclosures and abandoned, vacant properties in local communities.
-The Land Bank’s mission is “to facilitate the transition of blighted, foreclosed and abandoned properties into viable, marketable properties by working collaboratively with public and private entities in a financially responsible, transparent manner with a long-term goal of returning these properties to the tax roll.
+The Land Bank’s mission is “To reposition distressed real estate to support Montgomery County’s communities in building quality of life and vibrant neighborhoods, one property at a time.”

 What is the history of the Montgomery County Land Bank?

-The Montgomery County Land Bank was launched in 2012 with the County Treasurer serving as MCLB chair and interim executive director.
+The Montgomery County Land Bank was launched in 2011 with the County Treasurer serving as the Land Bank chair and interim executive director.
 Startup funding was allocated from the Treasurer’s Office Delinquent Tax and Assessment Collection.

-In November 2012, the Board of County Commissioners approved 5 percent of the County’s Delinquent Tax and Assessment Collection be allocated to the Land Bank.
+In November 2011, the Board of County Commissioners approved the allocation of 5 percent of the County’s Delinquent Tax and Assessment Collection to the Land Bank.
 These funds are used to operate the organization and its programs.
-After securing this stable funding source, the MCLB Board of Directors hired its first full-time executive director in November 2013.
+After securing this stable funding source, the the Land Bank Board of Directors hired its first full-time executive director in November 2013.

 How is the Land Bank governed?